eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/sandbox.md

 org.eclipse.ditto.tjaeckle:my-first-thing
 ```

-The ID has to contain a namespace (in Java package notation) followed by a `:` and an arbitrary string afterwards.
+The ID must contain a namespace (in Java package notation) followed by a `:` and an arbitrary string afterwards.

-The body needs to contain at least an empty JSON object: `{}`<br/>
+The body must be a JSON object, at least an empty one `{}`.<br/>
 Or it can be filled with arbitrary [attributes](basic-thing.html#attributes) and/or [features](basic-thing.html#features), e.g.:

 ```json